MARTIMM/gnome-gtk3/README.md

 # Installation
+The version of Raku must be at least 2020.10, otherwise a few tests will not run!

 There are several dependencies from one package to the other because it was one package in the past.
 To get all packages, just install the *Gnome::Gtk3* package and the rest will be installed with it.

 `zef install Gnome::Gtk3`